MicrosoftDocs/learn/learn-pr/data-ai-cert/transform-data-with-azure-stream-analytics/includes/4-configure-job-input.md

 Next, let's connect our Stream Analytics job to our new Blob Storage account.

-1. In the Azure portal, Select **All services** in the left sidebar.
+1. In the Azure portal, select **All services** in the left sidebar.
 1. In the search box, type in **Stream Analytics**.
 Select the **Stream Analytics jobs** from the results.
 1. In the list of jobs, select the Stream Analytics job you created earlier (**SimpleTransformer**).
 This will display the overview page for your job.